Aden-Q/cmu-15-445/projects/project3/README.md

 **Update**

-The `UpdateExecutor` modified existing tuples in a specified table and update its indexes.
+The `UpdateExecutor` modified existing tuples in a specified table and update the indexes.
 It always has a child executor that tells the tuple to be updated (identified by `RID`).
 In our implementation, `UpdatePlanNode` will have a (at most one child) `SeqScanPlanNode` as its child.

 The `GenerateUpdateTuple` method defined in `UpdateExecutor` class helps construct an updated tuple based on the provided update attributes.